 Lean on Your Support System

 Even though your most ardent supporters may be busier during the holidays, determine who you can depend on when you’re at risk of relapsing.
 Ask around to see who’s a phone call away when you need it.
-If you can’t get a hold of your supportive friends, have a professional’s phone number as a backup.
+If you can’t get hold of your supportive friends, have a professional’s phone number as a backup.

 Get Through This Holiday Season With Confidence